Gallopin/ICAL/README.md

 # ICAL package

-To install the ICAL package in a R package, type:
+To install the ICAL package in a R console, type:

 ```{r}
 install.packages("devtools")